 Recently, we have expected that our current pricing (including the impact of our reinsurance transactions) would, over the life of the policies, produce returns on required capital on new business on an unlevered basis (i.e., after-tax underwriting returns plus projected investment income) of approximately 14% to 15%, and approximately 17% to 18% on a levered basis (i.e., after-tax returns taking into consideration a corporate debt-to-capital ratio of 25%).
 If all other factors were to remain constant, we would expect that, beginning in 2018, the TCJA would increase our unlevered and levered returns to 17% to 18% and 21% to 22%, respectively.
 However, this projected improvement due to the TCJA will be impacted by changes in various other factors, which may include the likely unfavorable impact of changes in the PMIERs financial requirements or other competitive factors.
 The GSEs have informed us that they expect updates to the PMIERs will become effective in the fourth quarter of 2018.
-It is reasonably likely that updates to the PMIERs financial requirements, which could negatively impact our returns.
+It is reasonably likely that updates to the PMIERs could, among other things, result in a material increase to Radian Guaranty's capital requirements under the PMIERs financial requirements, which could negatively impact our returns.
 See "Liquidity and Capital Resources-Radian Group-Short-Term Liquidity Needs-Capital Support for Subsidiaries" and Note 1 of Notes to Consolidated Financial Statements for additional information.

 Premiums on our mortgage insurance products are generally paid either on a monthly installment basis ("Monthly Premiums") or in a single payment ("Single Premiums") at the time of loan origination.
 See "Item 1.
-Business- Mortgage Insurance-Mortgage Insurance Business Overview-Premium Rates-Primary Mortgage Insurance."
+Business-Mortgage Insurance-Mortgage Insurance Business Overview-Premium Rates-Primary Mortgage Insurance."
 Our expected rate of return on our Single Premium Policies is lower than on our Monthly Premium Policies because our premium rates are generally lower for our Single Premium Policies.
 However, as discussed above, the ultimate profitability of Single Premium Policies may be higher or lower than expected due to prepayments.
 See "-IIF; Persistency Rate; Mix of Business."